Note

 and register it to run train your algorithm against this env with RLlib.

-- How to set up rendering (and recording) of the environment trajectories during training with WandB:
+- How to set up rendering and recording of the environment trajectories during training with W&B:

 Example showing how you can render and record episode trajectories of your gymnasium envs and log the videos to WandB.